zulip/zulip/docs/translating/translating.md

   print(response.content)
   ```

-  This can occassionally be useful for debugging.
+  This can occasionally be useful for debugging.

 ### Translation style guides